Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 | matrix3x3 | 9     | mat3      |
 | matrix4x4 | 16    | mat4      |

-If you are familiar with C based languages, GLSL syntax wont be too complicated
+If you are familiar with C based languages, GLSL syntax won't be too complicated

-It is reccomended you use and IDE with support for GLSL, that way it can tell you if youre making a mistake, and help you find the function you want
+It is recommended you use an IDE with support for GLSL, that way it can tell you if you're making a mistake, and help you find the function you want

-Heres a range of "things you can do" so you can get a feel for how it works
+Here's a range of "things you can do" so you can get a feel for how it works

 ```c#
 //float maths